SimpliMinimalist/project/blueprint.md

 - **Draft Price Field Fix**: Fixed a bug where a draft saved without a price would display "0.0" when re-edited.
 The price field now correctly remains empty for drafts until a price is entered.
 - **Smarter Draft Dialog**: The "Save changes" dialog is now context-aware.
 When editing an existing draft, it correctly shows a "Save" button to update the current draft, instead of the confusing "Save as Draft" option.
 - **Contextual Draft Icon**: The drafts icon in the app bar is now only visible when creating a new product or editing an existing draft.
 It is correctly hidden when editing a published product, reducing UI clutter.
+- **Contextual Delete Button**: The "Delete" button is now only visible when editing a published product, not when editing a draft, which streamlines the UI and prevents accidental draft deletion.